MonolithInd/suicideCrypt/README.md

 # suicideCrypt
-A tool for creating cryptographically strong drives that destroy themselves upon tampering or issued command
+A tool for creating cryptographically strong volumes that destroy themselves upon tampering or issued command